rivkalevy/testGit/README.md

 # testGit
-this is my first git proj at exlibris
+this is my first git proj at exlibris 2nd try